• Skip to primary navigation

 Jump to Recipe

-Simple bibimbap made with canned tuna and spring vegetables.
+Simple bibimbap made with canned tuna and spring vegetables with 3 sauce options.
 Quick, easy and delicious!

 DSC9252 6 - Tuna Bibimbap with Spring Vegetables